SirAardvark/ReQuest/README.md

 ## How to Setup/Run ReQuest locally

 1. Download the Repo
-2. Run the SQL query in /setup/setupDB.sql to create all the tables in your local MySQL server
+2. Run the SQL query in `/setup/setupDB.sql` to create all the tables in your local MySQL server
-3. Run npm init on both the server folder and client folder terminal
+3. Run `npm install` on both the server folder and client folder terminal
-4. Create a .env file in the server folder with the below fields and enter your MySQL info where the {} is.
+4. Create a file called `.env` in the server folder with the below fields and enter your MySQL info where the {} is.

 MYSQL_DATABASE={}